A Survey of Multi-View Representation Learning: Introduction

 Canonical correlation analysis (CCA) \cite{Hotelling1936} and its kernel extensions \cite{BachJ02,Hardoon2004,sun2013survey} are representative techniques in early studies of multi-view representation learning.
 A variety of theories and approaches are later introduced to investigate their theoretical properties, explain their success, and extend them to improve the generalization performance in particular tasks.
 While CCA and its kernel versions show their abilities of effectively modeling the relationship between two or more sets of variables, they have limitations on capturing high level associations between multi-view data.
 Inspired by the success of deep neural networks \cite{vincent2008extracting,salakhutdinov2009deep,bengio2013representation}, deep CCAs \cite{AndrewABL13} have been proposed to solve this problem, with a common strategy to learn a joint representation that is coupled between multiple views at a higher level after learning several layers of view-specific features in the lower layers.

 However, how to learn a good association between multi-view data still remains an open problem.
 In 2016, a workshop on multi-view representation learning is held in conjunction with the 33rd international conference on machine learning to help promote a better understanding of various approaches and the challenges in specific applications.
 So far, there have been increasing research activities in this direction and a large number of multi-view representation learning algorithms have been presented based on the fundamental theories of CCAs and progress of deep neural networks.
-For example, the advancement of multi-view representation learning ranges from shallow methods including multi-modal topic learning \cite{CohnH00,Barnard2003,BleiJ03}, multi-view sparse coding \cite{JiaSD10,CaoJMPCN13,liu2014multiview}, and multi-view latent space Markov networks \cite{XingYH05,ChenZX10}, to deep methods including multi-modal deep Boltzmann machines \cite{SrivastavaS12}, multi-modal deep autoencoders \cite{ngiam2011multimodal,feng2014cross,WangALB15DCCAE}, and multi-modal recurrent neural networks \cite{KarpathyF14,mao2014deep,donahue2015long}.
-Further, manifold alignment also provides an important perspective for multi-view representation learning \cite{Ham05}.
+For example, the advancement of multi-view representation learning ranges from the traditional methods including multi-modal topic learning \cite{CohnH00,Barnard2003,BleiJ03}, multi-view sparse coding \cite{JiaSD10,CaoJMPCN13,liu2014multiview}, and multi-view latent space Markov networks \cite{XingYH05,ChenZX10}, to deep architecture-based methods including multi-modal deep Boltzmann machines \cite{SrivastavaS12}, multi-modal deep autoencoders \cite{ngiam2011multimodal,feng2014cross,WangALB15DCCAE}, and multi-modal recurrent neural networks \cite{KarpathyF14,mao2014deep,donahue2015long}.

-Therefore, we first introduce several principles for multi-view representation learning: (\rmnum{1}) correlation principle, it aims to maximize the correlations among variables between multiple different views; (\rmnum{2}) consensus principle, it seeks to maximize the agreement on the representations learned from multiple different views; (\rmnum{3}) complementarity principles, this principle seeks to exploit the complementary knowledge contained in multiple views to comprehensively represent the data.
-Most of the literature has utilized these principles in one way or another, even though in many cases the relationship between the proposed frameworks and these underlying principles are not made as an in-depth discussion.
+Based on the extensive literature investigation and analysis, we propose two major categories for multi-view representation learning: (\rmnum{1}) multi-view representation alignment, which aims to capture the relationships among multiple different views through feature alignment; (\rmnum{2}) multi-view representation fusion, which seeks to fuse the separate features learned from multiple different views into a single compact representation.
+Both strategies seek to exploit the complementary knowledge contained in multiple views to comprehensively represent the data.